Prapthi564/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/getting-started-split.md

 # Developing a Multimodal RAG Solution

-### Overall Estimated Duration : 1 Hour
+### Overall Estimated Duration : 60 minutes

 ## Overview

-This hands-on lab guides participants through building and automating a Retrieval-Augmented Generation (RAG) solution.
-Participants will explore how to ingest diverse data sources while leveraging AI models like text embeddings, language models, and generative AI capabilities.
+This hands-on lab guides you through building and automating a Retrieval-Augmented Generation (RAG) solution.
+You will explore how to ingest diverse data sources while leveraging AI models like text embeddings, language models, and generative AI capabilities.

 ## Objective